-It’s been an interesting 2018: this was the first year I have coded fulltime while getting also paid for it.
+It’s been an interesting 2018: it was the first year I have coded full-time while getting also paid for it.
 Before that, I worked mainly as internal IT support for a couple different companies, where my coding skills weren’t being tested as much as right now.

 I won’t lie, the year wasn’t always easy.
 I am surrounded by some brilliant people and I have very often felt some sort of inferiority complex that brought me down many a times; I thought that my experience (or lack thereof) was slowing down the team or not allowing us to achieve the goals we were supposed to achieve.

 Again though, I work with brilliant people!
 They have helped me out immensely and brought me to the point where I am today;

 Of course, I do not feel I have a firm grasp of whatever is going on,

 But I do feel like maybe I can understand and figure out things with a little bit more confidence than before.

 The following are a few observations and reflections, on some of the things I have learned/am learning, and have thought about in this time.

 1. The more I know, the more I know how much I don’t know#